 - Team meetings

-The good old team meeting is great for employee engagement, but not the ideal option for organizations with a lot of frontline employees.
+The good old team meeting is great for engaging frontline employees, but not the ideal option for organizations with a lot of frontline employees.

 - Internal Communication Platforms